DanielBachler/WorkerScheduler/README.md

 # Worker Scheduler

-A work management application designed fort [Milliman](https://us.milliman.com/)
+A work management application designed for [Milliman](https://us.milliman.com/)

 This was completed as a senior design project at Montana State University.